vicentepedro/Online-Body-Schema-Adaptation/README.md

       /Online-Body-Schema-Adaptation/modules/likelihoodAssessment/build

-      and press the configure button, choosing your the 32 bit version of your compiler.
+    - press the configure button, choosing the version of your 32 bit  compiler.

-      The variable `CUDA_SDK_ROOT_DIR` will appear and should point to:
+    - The variable `CUDA_SDK_ROOT_DIR` will appear and should point to:

       C:\ProgramData\NVIDIA Corporation\CUDA Samples\v6.5\common